-The school has access to the services of a School Nurse, who maintains good contact with the Early Years staff & pupils.
-Social Services & Educational Welfare work with school as and when the need arises.
-We make use of the Volunteer Reader Service on a weekly basis across both Key Stages.
+The school has access to the services of a School Nurse, who maintains good contact with the SENCO and Learning Mentor.
+Social Services and Educational Welfare work with school as and when the need arises.

 HEALTH AND SAFETY

 The school ensures Health and Safety regulations are followed.